 Sheraz Naseer*, Waqar Hussain, Yaser Daanial Khan and Nouman Rasool Pages 1 - 12 ( 12 )

-Results: Among different DNNs, CNN showed the highest scores in terms of accuracy, and all other computed measures and outperforms all the previously reported predictors.
+Results: Among different DNNs, Gated Recurrent Unit (GRU) based RNN model showed highest scores in terms of accuracy, and all other computed measures, and outperforms all the previously reported predictors.

-Conclusions: Based on these results, it is concluded that the proposed model can help to identify arginine amidation in a very efficient and accurate manner which can help scientists understand the mechanism of this modification in proteins.
+Conclusion: The proposed GRU based RNN model can help identifying N-Palmitoylation in a very efficient and accurate manner which can help scientists understand the mechanism of this modification in proteins.

 Department of Computer Science, School of Systems and Technology, University of Management and Technology, P.O.
 Box 10033, C-II, Johar Town, Lahore 54770, National Center of Artificial Intelligence, Punjab University College of Information Technology, University of the Punjab, Lahore, Department of Computer Science, School of Systems and Technology, University of Management and Technology, P.O.
 Box 10033, C-II, Johar Town, Lahore 54770, Dr Panjwani Center for Molecular Medicine and Drug Research, International Center for Chemical and Biological Sciences, University of Karachi, Karachi, 75270